Cabo de la Vela and surrounding.

 Inside the van.

 On the van, I met David, a guy from the Colombian Amazon.
-As soon as he saw me with the camera said: no photos, no photos!
-Ok, no problem.
-But a moment later he said mmm yeah, take just one.
-Soon after I was asked another, then another, in the end I was almost finishing the card, he could not stop asking!
+As soon as he saw me with the camera, he said: no photos, no photos!
+Ok, no problem, I can live even without it.
+But a moment later, he said, mhm yeah, please take just one.
+Soon after I was asked another, then another, in the end, I was almost finishing the card, he could not stop asking!

-I met again him by chance yesterday here in Cartagena.
-I’ve also met here a couple (a Polish guy and a Chilean girl) of the trekking group to the Ciudad Perdida.
+I met him again, by chance, yesterday here in Cartagena.
+I’ve also met a couple (a Polish guy and a Chilean girl) of the trekking group to the Ciudad Perdida.
 And also two Austrian girls met in Santarem, Brazil!
-We went together to Alter do Chao.
-In Cabo de la Vela I met an Israeli boy known in the camp after the first day of trekking.
+We went together to Alter do Chao from there.
+In Cabo de la Vela, I met an Israeli boy known in the camp after the first day of trekking.

 Always in the van, in the desert area.

 Seeing David, don’t think that is typical of Colombia going around with faces painted and Indian clothes.
-The Colombians were looking at him more surprised than me and as were walking together in Cabo de la Vela a police van stopped him, a lot of questions, I almost feared that they arrested him!
+The Colombians looked at him more surprised than me, and as we were walking together in Cabo de la Vela a police van stopped him.
+A lot of questions, I almost feared that he was going to be arrested!

-Gradually, people went down in small camps in the desert.
+Gradually, people in the van went down to small camps in the desert.

-The only road in Cabo de la Vela: a row of huts and little houses on the sea, where is possible to sleep in hammocks.
-My hammock is in the house a little higher in the background.
+The only road in Cabo de la Vela: a row of huts and tiny houses on the sea, where it’s possible to sleep in hammocks.
+My hammock is barely visible in the higher building in the background.

 Birds.